automorphism88/snapraid-btrfs/README.md

 ### Q: What about the parity drives?
-A: Since the parity files are (or, at least, should be) only written to during SnapRAID sync operations, there is no need to snapshot them, as the parity files will always correspond with the read-only snapshots they were created from.
+A: Since the parity files are (or, at least, should be) only written to during `snapraid sync` operations, there is no need to snapshot them, as the parity files will always correspond with the read-only snapshots they were created from.
 If a sync is interrupted, different sets of snapshots will correspond with different portions of the parity file(s), and both sets of snapshots should be retained until a sync is completed, at which point all previous snapshots can be safely cleaned up.
 A snapper userdata key is used to keep track of whether a `snapraid sync` run on a set of snapshots completes successfully (i.e., returns exit status 0) to ensure that `snapraid-btrfs cleanup` can handle this situation properly.